-Stale images of God aren't working for today's seekers, says feminist theologian Elizabeth Johnson, C.S.J.
-New ones are emerging from the experiences of all God's people-male and female.
+Stale images of God aren't working for today's seekers, says Elizabeth Johnson.
+New ones are emerging from the experiences of all God's people, male and female.

 When you whispered a prayer this morning while sipping your coffee and eating your toast, to whom exactly did you pray?
 An old man with a beard somewhere beyond the clouds?
 Sophia, otherwise known as Holy Wisdom?
 The Holy Spirit?
 Jesus?

 Elizabeth Johnson wants to know.
 In her new book, Quest for the Living God: Mapping Frontiers in the Theology of God (Continuum), she examines how Christians the world over have experienced the presence of God in new ways since the last half of the 20th century.
 Theologians agree, she says, that we’re in a “golden age of discovery.”